any-docs/css/content/guides/scroll_snap/using_scroll_snap_events/index.md

 ### Handling one-dimensional scrollers

-If you are dealing with a horizontal scroller, only the event object's `snapTargetInline` property will change as the snapped element changes if the content has a horizontal {{cssxref("writing-mode")}}, or the `snapTargetBlock` property if the content has a vertical `writing-mode`.
+If you are dealing with a horizontal scroller, only the event object's `snapTargetInline` property will change as the snapped element changes if the content has a horizontal `writing-mode`, or the `snapTargetBlock` property if the content has a vertical `writing-mode`.

 Conversely, if you are dealing with a vertical scroller, only the `snapTargetBlock` property will change as the snapped element changes if the content has a horizontal `writing-mode`, or the `snapTargetInline` property if the content has a vertical `writing-mode`.